LaravelDaily/api-generator/README.md

 For now we're starting with only one simple command and will expand functionality as needed.
 Please submit your suggestions in `Issues` section.

-# Usage
+# Installation and Usage

+1. Install the package via `composer require laraveldaily/apigenerator`

+2. Add `Laraveldaily\Apigenerator\ApigeneratorServiceProvider::class` to your `\config\app.php` providers.

-Run `php artisan make:api --model=XXXXX` where XXXXX is your model name.
-Model should exist already, our package won't create it.
+3. That's it: run `php artisan make:api --model=XXXXX` where XXXXX is your model name.

 This command will generate API Controller and new entry in `routes/api.php` file.

+__Notice__: Model should exist already, our package won't create it.

 __Example__

 `php artisan make:api --model=Project`

-Will generate this:
+Will generate the file __app\Http\Controllers\Api\ProjectsController.php__:

 ```
 <?php